sunny-aguilar/py-git-course/README.md

 - set your name to associate with commits

 > git config --global user.email "<email>"
+- set your email to associate with commits

 > git diff <file>
 - Use this command to see changes in a file